DavideBrex/SpikeFlow/config/README.md

 -  To direct Snakemake to save all outputs in a specific directory, add the desired path in the config file: ```output_path: "path/to/directory"```.

+- While splitting the BAM file into two separate ones (one endogenous and one spike-in), reads with a mapping quality below 8 are discarded.
+You can adjust this behavior using the bowtie2 ```map_quality``` field.
+If no filtering is needed, set this value to 0; otherwise, adjust it from 0 to 30 as needed.
+For more information on Bowtie2 MAPQ scores, see [here](http://biofinysics.blogspot.com/2014/05/how-does-bowtie2-assign-mapq-scores.html).

 - **Broad Peak Calling:** For samples requiring broad peak calling, adjust the effective genome fraction as per the guidelines on this [page]( https://github.com/biocore-ntnu/epic2/blob/master/epic2/effective_sizes/hg38_50.txt).
 The *'effective genome size'* mentioned on the GitHub page depends on the read length of your samples.

 - **Very Broad Peak Callling:** If you have samples that will undergo very-broad peak calling, please check the log files produced by EDD.
 This because the tool might fail if it can not accurately estimate the parameters for the peak calling.
 In this case, you can tweak the parameters in the EDD config file, which is in the config directory (```config/edd_parameters.conf```).
 For more information about EDD parameters tuning see the [documentation](https://github.com/CollasLab/edd).

 - **Trimming Option:** Trimming can be skipped by setting the respective flag to false.

-- **P-Value Adjustment for Peak Calling:** Modify the p-values for peak calling in the config file.
+- **P-Value Adjustment for Peak Calling:** Modify the q-values for peak calling in the config file.
 This applies to different peak calling methods: narrow (macs2), broad (epic2), or very-broad (edd).

-- **Peak Merging from Replicates:** While merging peaks from replicates, the size can be adjusted as described [here](https://github.com/rhysnewell/ChIP-R))

 - **Peak Annotation Threshold:** The default setting annotates a peak within ±2500 bp around the promoter region.